Last Updated: 9/21/2023

 If you’re considering becoming a convenience store owner, you’ve come to the right spot.
-According to a 2020 study by Statista, there were more than 150,000 convenience stores in the United States.
-The majority of them were independent stores and the overall convenience store sector in the United States had sales of 532.9 billion U.S. dollars that year.
+According to a 2023 study by NACS Magazine, there were more than 150,000 convenience stores in the United States.
+The majority of them were independent stores and the overall convenience store sector in the United States had sales of 814 billion U.S. dollars that year.

 Before you consider opening a convenience store, you need to conduct some research to ensure you’ve made the right choice.
 It’s essential to use every trick to run your operation profitably.
 Here are seven tips to increase your chances of success in your c-store.

 Step 1: Create a business plan for your convenience store

 As an entrepreneur, it is essential to develop a clear business plan, which can help you pinpoint the specifics of your business’s operation, uncover the blind spots, and better guide your budget.
 Since running a convenience store involves paying close attention to margins, creating a business plan before you start is a good idea.

 The business plan is a must if you need bank financing to open or purchase the store.
 This prerequisite for opening a convenience store will help you be more successful and is worth investing time into it from the beginning.

 Before making this plan, you must study and understand specific business parameters such as the products you’ll sell, prices, foot traffic, and revenue projections.
 Another couple of critical parameter to take into account are your competitors and your ideal customer profile.